tpylkko/FAS-HCS/README.md

 # FAS-HCS

-This cotains the files used for analyzing data from the FAS-HCS assay
+This cotains the pipelines and data processing used for analyzing data from the FAS-HCS assay.